pbrisbin/basil/README.md

 # Basil

+*pronounced BAH-zil*

-A skype bot who hopes to be as cool as phrik or hubot.
+A skype bot who hopes to be as cool as phrik and as useful as hubot.

 ![Basil Test](http://pbrisbin.com/static/fileshare/basil_test.png)

-## Why?
+## Why skype, and not IRC?

 We use skype at work the way I've always used IRC for FOSS projects.
 It's a place for support, meetings, fire-drills, and just hanging out.